Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Results

 To reproduce the SLEDs of J1448 and J2258, higher $\Sigma_\mathrm{SFR}$ values are required.
 In particular, models with $\Sigma_\mathrm{SFR} \sim 300 - 500\, \mathrm{M_\odot\, yr^{-1}\, kpc^{-2}}$ are needed to reproduce the rising SLED of J2258 up to $J = 5$, similar to high-redshift starbursts, although additional data points at intermediate $J$ (e.g., CO(3-2), CO(4-3)) are needed to fully constrain its shape.
 Instead even models with very high SFR surface densities ($\Sigma_\mathrm{SFR} > 500\, \mathrm{M_\odot\, yr^{-1}\, kpc^{-2}}$) struggle to reproduce the SLED of J1448, which rises steeply toward higher $J$ transitions.
 The extreme shape of this SLED could be due to the presence of an AGN and/or shocks \citep{Narayanan2014}.
 Indeed, the optical spectrum of J1448 shows luminous and broad [OIII] and H$\alpha$ emission lines, indicative of AGN activity \citep{Greene2020, Donofrio2025, Zhu2025}, and VLA 6 GHz observations reveal a morphology consistent with compact, young radio jets \citep{Donofrio2025}.
 Additionally, shocks from AGN outflows and/or the ongoing merger may further enhance the CO excitation.

 For the other two mergers in our sample, evidence for AGN activity is less clear.
 In J2258, \cite{Donofrio2025} report only faint H$\alpha$ emission and compact, weak radio emission consistent with past star formation.
-Optical and radio data for ID83492 are not available; however, it is covered by deep \textit{Chandra} observations\footnote{Among the sources in our sample, only ID83492 and ID97148 are covered by deep \textit{Chandra} observations, which did not detect them \citep{Evans2024}.}, which also yielded no detection \citep{Evans2024}.
+Optical and radio data for ID83492 are not available; however, it is covered by deep \textit{Chandra} observations\footnote{Among our sources, only ID83492 and ID97148 are covered by deep \textit{Chandra} observations, which did not detect them \citep{Evans2024}.}, which also yielded no detection \citep{Evans2024}.